sayer/HomeAssistantConfig/TIMEZONE_SETUP.md

 ## How It Works

+### Manual Timezone Changes
 1. When you select a new timezone, an automation triggers
 2. The system uses a shell command to modify the configuration.yaml file
 3. A notification is sent to confirm the change
 4. Home Assistant automatically restarts after 10 seconds to apply the new timezone
 5. All time-sensitive components are updated with the new timezone

+### Auto-Detect Feature
+1. Uses your GPS coordinates to query timezone information
+2. Compares detected timezone with current system timezone
+3. If different, automatically updates the system timezone
+4. Sends notifications to confirm the change
+5. Restarts Home Assistant to apply changes

+### Location-Based Suggestions
+1. Monitors your GPS location for significant changes
+2. When parked and location changes, suggests timezone updates
+3. Sends notifications when new timezone is detected
+4. Only suggests changes when motorhome is parked (not driving)
+5. Provides easy one-tap auto-detect option

 ## Troubleshooting